The aesthetics of misinformation

 Modified by Zena Corda

-An exploration of aesthetic qualities of Misinformation to create new experiences of information that provoke friction and reflection to think about the quality of information that we are accessing
+An exploration of the aesthetic qualities of Misinformation to create new experiences of information that provoke friction and reflection to think about the quality of information that we are accessing.

 EXPLORATION 1- Visualising the noise that Misinformation can have

-Social media is built on the foundation of freedom of speech and expression but sometimes because of misinformation, information becomes like noise, cluttering our interfaces, causing confusion and distress.
-This exploration challenges that foundation of freedom and sets boundaries for users.
-What if you could post what you wanted but it came with a consequence?
-Platforms can enable you to post the content of your choice but that doesn’t mean the harmful content needs to get the publicity you desire.
+Social media is built on the foundation of freedom of speech and expression, but sometimes, because of misinformation, information becomes like noise, cluttering our interfaces, causing confusion and distress.
+This exploration challenges the foundation of freedom and sets boundaries for users.
+What if you could post what you wanted, but it came with a consequence?
+Platforms can enable you to post the content of your choice, but that doesn’t mean the harmful content needs to get the publicity you desire.

 This exploration is done in the form of a new product launch called “Glitch” by Twitter.